Icinga/icinga2/doc/3-monitoring-basics.md

 the value is not set.
 For example if the service calling the check command does not have `vars.http_port` set, it won't get added to the command line.

-If the `vars.http_ssl` custom attribute is set in the service, host or command object definition, Icinga 2 will add the `-S` argument based on the `set_if` option to the command line.
+If the `vars.http_ssl` custom attribute is set in the service, host or command object definition, Icinga 2 will add the `-S` argument based on the `set_if` numeric value to the command line.
+String values are not supported.

 That way you can use the `check_http` command definition for both, with and without SSL enabled checks saving you duplicated command definitions.